 Foothills United Way’s unique service to this community through flood relief and recovery was not optional – perhaps no other local organization has the strong community relationships across the business, nonprofit, government and faith sectors to bring together such a massive public/private partnership in the midst of chaos, loss and great need.

-The attention and staff time Foothills United Way dedicated to those impacted by the flood has consumed much of our scarce personnel resource over the past 18 months.
+The attention and staff time Foothills United Way dedicated to those impacted by the flood has consumed much of our scarce personnel resource over the past two years.
 That effort necessarily took away staff and volunteer hours we normally would have deployed against raising money for community basics, health, early education and financial stability programs for those in need in our community.